jennego/dressage-spa/README.md

-#Dressage Tests App - Single Page Application (SPA)
+# Dressage Tests App - Single Page Application (SPA)

 This is the React SPA version of the dressage test listing app.
 API is running on Ruby on Rails.

+Don't forget your dressage test or learn the wrong one!

+---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).